 Publication Ethics Statement

 The ethics code for scientific publication in Jurnal Akuakultur Indonesia (JAI) is applied to establish ethical principles in all manuscripts submitted and published in Jurnal Akuakultur Indonesia.
-It is important to prevent misconceptions and conflicts.
-This principle states guidelines on publication ethics in this journal.
+It is important to prevent any misconceptions and conflicts.
+The publication ethics is based on COPE’s Best Practice Guidelines for Journal Editors

 Ethical Guidelines in Journal Publications

 Jurnal Akuakultur Indonesia publishes articles in aquaculture science and technology and has never been published yet.
 The articles may include both marine and freshwater aquaculture and also related fields in aquaculture, such as aquaculture engineering, in-farm, and off-farm aquaculture.

 Jurnal Akuakultur Indonesia is a peer-reviewed journal in the publication of a manuscript creating a comprehensive and recognized relation of knowledge about aquaculture science and technology.
 The submitted manuscript in Jurnal Akuakultur Indonesia is required to state the quality of the author's work, research method, and institutions.
 Thus, it is important to build standards in ethical principle and behavior for all parties involved in the publication: authors, editors, sustainable partners (reviewer), publishers, and journal sponsors.

 The Department of Aquaculture of IPB University and Indonesian Society of Scientific Aquaculture (ISSA), as the Jurnal Akuakultur Indonesia publisher, take full duties of custody in the publishing process and we notice our ethical principles and responsibility.
 We also state that advertising, reprint, and other commercial revenue do not impact the editorial decision.